xyzcenter/Baselight_Training_Manual/grading/gestural-editing-.....-21.md

 # Gestural Editing

-Baselight v5 Training Manual

-1 To turn on gestural editing, go to the Edit Menu and choose Gestural Editing.
+1. To turn on gestural editing, go to the Edit Menu and choose **Gestural Editing**.

 Once gestural editing is active, if the Film Grade controls are selected and you move your cursor to the image area, grading controls will be available to you on the display screen.

 ![Image 30.
 Film Grade Exposure control active on the image area.
 Gestural Editing has been activated in the Edit menu.](../.gitbook/assets/2021-10-06-00.25.19.png)

-Baselight v5 Training Manual

 Let’s recap.
 You have applied a layer to each of your shots. \(If you haven’t applied a Layer 1 to each shot please move through the timeline and do this now\).
 You have selected a Film Grade and you have started to explore the Exposure control.
 You have also seen that the Film Grade is configurable, with options available like printer lights and gestural editing.
 Hopefully you have attached an external keyboard and experimented with printer lights.